 Incident, Accident, and Death Reporting: The Contractor shall develop and implement policies and procedures that require individual and organizational providers to report to the Contractor, AHCCCS, and other appropriate authorities, Incident, Accident and Death (IAD) Reports in conformance with requirements established by AHCCCS and as specified in AMPM Policy 961.
-IAD Reports concerning Non-Title XIX/XXI Individuals and Non-Title XIX/XXI Individuals receiving Non-Title XIX/XXI services shall be submitted in the same manner as reporting for Title XIX/XXI Individuals, as specified in AMPM Policy 961 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Advisement of Sentinel IAD Reports concerning Non-Title XIX/XXI Individuals and Non-Title XIX/XXI Individuals receiving Non-Title XIX/XXI Individuals receiving Non-Title XIX/XXI Individuals, as specified in AMPM Policy 961 and as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

-Performance Improvement Projects: The Contractor shall comply with requests from AHCCCS and self-identify opportunities to implement Performance Improvement Projects (PIPs) as needs or opportunities arise.
+Performance Improvement Projects: The Contractor shall comply with requests from AHCCCS and selfidentify opportunities to implement Performance Improvement Projects (PIPs) as needs or opportunities arise.
 The Contractor shall also develop and maintain mechanisms to solicit feedback and recommendations from key stakeholders, subcontractors, members, and family members to: